Remembering Tracy Kidder: Courting the Approval of the Dead

 A lecture by Tracy Kidder

 On March 24, 2026 the writer Tracy Kidder (age 80) died of lung cancer.
-I hadn't heard he had died last month, and only realized when searching for something in his wikipedia.
-Upon reading of his death, I went searching through some old dvds to see if I still had the recording I made of a talk he gave at a small liberal arts college in Baltimore many years ago.
+I hadn't heard he had died last month, and only realized while looking for something in his wikipedia page.
+Upon reading of his death, I went searching through some old dvds to see if I still had the recording I made of a talk he gave many years ago in Baltimore.

 I found the disk and upon putting it in my computer saw the rather ominous words Last Modified 18 years ago on the files.
 It doesn't seem like it could have possibly been so long ago that I met him.
 He came to my little writing class and talked to us for a while, and later that evening gave a lecture that was open to the community.